Effective Academic Writing: Write Papers that Get Results

 1) college students/undergraduates who need to boost grades,

-2) grad students/researchers who need to take their writing to the next level (read: get published).
+2) grad students who need to take their writing to the next level (i.e., finish dissertation and get published!)

 There is a 30-day money back guarantee, so if you are not 100% satisfied, Udemy will give you a full refund, no questions asked.

 I love this topic, and I am excited to help you.
-This course is updated every few months with bonus lectures and new material, and you have access to me for your questions or specific issues.
+You have access to me for your questions or specific issues.
 If you have been looking for a writing course that helps you get your message across, this is the writing course for you.
 Enroll now!